adamaviv/ic220-s19/proj/01/proj01.md

             //call-specified-function
             //print password that results
          else
-            //print erorr message ... see your code
+            //print error message ... see your code
        ```
    4. Exit main (syscall #10)